-- (a) The first-offense penalty for using, or having possession of, alcoholic beverages or illegally controlled substances; or, being legally convicted of a crime (excluding minor traffic violations) or choosing to enter into a diversion agreement in lieu of a conviction, is suspended for the next 4 scheduled games and a one-calendar-year probation from the date of the 1st offense.
+- (a) The first-offense penalty for using, or having possession of, alcoholic beverages or illegally controlled substances; or, being legally convicted of a crime (excluding minor traffic violations) or choosing to enter into a diversion agreement in lieu of a conviction, is suspension for the next 4 scheduled Varsity games and/or the next 4 scheduled Jr. Varsity games, plus one-calendar-year probation from the date of the 1st offense.
 If a 2nd offense occurs during probation, the player is suspended for one-calendar year from the date of the 2nd offense.
 If the player has no violation within the year after the 1st offense, full eligibility is restored.
-Harsher local policies will apply along with MHSHL suspensions. - (b) League policy will be in accord with the Iowa High School Athletic Association, which states that discipline is at the discretion of the local school board.
+Harsher local policies will apply along with MHSHL suspensions. - (b) League policy will be in accord with the lowa High School Athletic Association, which states that discipline is at the discretion of the local school board.
 The League expects discipline for hockey to be similar for all other interscholastic athletics. - (c) Enforcement begins September 1st and is effective through the dates of USA Hockey America's High School Showcase/USA Hockey High School Nationals.